vallahor/delite.nvim/README.md

     separator = " ",
     times = 1,
   },
-  default_pairs = {
+  -- NOTE: The patterns defined here will be escaped in the config. default_pairs = {
     { left = "(", right = ")", not_filetypes = nil },
     { left = "{", right = "}", not_filetypes = nil },